 • Ideal cycle time

-Cycle time is simply a different way to define the speed.
+Cycle time in manufacturing is simply a different way to define the speed.
 For example, if the speed of a machine is 6 products per minute, then it’s cycle time is 10 seconds per 1 product.

 Ideal cycle time is the term used in Evocon when defining the maximum speed in the settings for the calculation of performance.
 It can be based either on theoretical maximum speed, or NPC.